Boys and Girls Club Program

 COVID – Facing Unanticipated Challenges

-The pandemic dealt a dramatic and unanticipated blow to this project when the Boys & Girls Club of Delray Beach temporarily closed.
+The pandemic dealt a dramatic and unanticipated blow to this project when the Boys & Girls Club of Delray Beach (where the program was housed at that time) temporarily closed.
 The Symphonia was able to pivot and put in place a twice-weekly virtual program for the more advanced students.
-Currently, we are operating as a scaled-down hybrid program on-site at the re-opened Boys & Girls Club with string lessons being taught to advanced students via Zoom by violinist ShaSha Zhang, one of the program’s faculty members.
-There is already a long list of returning and new beginners eager to start playing once Building a String Orchestra returns to a full live program at the club.
+We eventually transitioned to a scaled-down hybrid program on-site at the re-opened Boys & Girls Club, with string lessons being taught to advanced students via Zoom by violinist ShaSha Zhang, one of the program’s faculty members.
+The program resumed in-person instruction during the 2022-23 season.

 “Music has opened these children’s eyes and enriched their spirits….
 Working as part of this program, I have witnessed those moments when our young violin players feel joy and a sense of accomplishment.”